RCJ15/Geometry-Dash-3D/README.md

 # How To Open The Project
 **Step 1**
-Make sure you have Unity 2020.3.30f1 installed (you can obviously use another version but this is the version I used).
+Make sure you have Unity 2021.3.1f1 downloaded & installed (you can obviously use another version but this is the version I used).

 **Step 2**
 Download or clone the repository to your local device.
 Remember where you saved the project and make sure it's unzipped but you probably already know to do that.